Sunday Scaries and the Nervous System: What Your Weekend Dread Is Really Telling You

 Q: Do Sunday routine hacks work?

-A: Many driven and ambitious women diligently try various Sunday routine hacks—meticulously planning their week, meal prepping, organizing their space, or engaging in mindfulness exercises.
+A: Many driven and driven women diligently try various Sunday routine hacks, meticulously planning their week, meal prepping, organizing their space, or engaging in mindfulness exercises.
 While these strategies can be beneficial for some, they often fall short for those experiencing intense Sunday Scaries.
 The reason is simple: most hacks primarily target the cognitive layer of anxiety, attempting to rationalize or organize away a problem that is fundamentally somatic.
 Your nervous system needs regulation, not just organization.
 If the root of your Sunday dread lies in a nervous system that perceives transitions as dangerous due to past trauma, no amount of list-making or meal prepping will address that deep-seated physiological response.
 These hacks are like trying to fix a leaky pipe by painting over the water stain; they address the symptom but not the underlying cause.
 True relief comes from engaging with your body’s wisdom, understanding its signals, and implementing practices that directly regulate your autonomic nervous system, signaling safety and predictability at a visceral level.
 It’s about shifting from a top-down, cognitive approach to a bottom-up, somatic one.

 Q: Can therapy help with Sunday anxiety?